meganduffy/simple_scraper/README.md

 I am building a simple python scraper in order to faciliate a future project I have in mind.
 Starting small and getting comfortable with coding again after a long absence is the goal.

-At the moment, I am using the following guide and will be building on from there:
+I began this project by working through the following guide:
 [Web Scraping Basics](https://realpython.com/python-web-scraping-practical-introduction/)

-More updates to come!
+The files directly linked to this guide are mathematicians_rank.py and quick-html-example.py.

+The guide seemed to be outdated as their source page did not appear to be constructed in the same way as it was outlined in the article.

 ### DEPENDCIES
 requests for performing HTTP requests